woodstockcs/robotics-class-docs/leds/animation.md

 # Walkthrough

-1. Open a new project called `Red and Blue`
+1. Create a new project called `Red and Blue`
 2. Add the NeoPixel extension
 3. Build this code that makes the LEDs change color every second: